codingadventure0/User-Authentication-System/README.md

 - Update your profile, reset your password, or delete your account from the profile page.

 ## Credits
-- This project was created by codingadventure[Abhishek Kumar].
+- This project was created by codingadventure0 [Abhishek Kumar].
 - Special thanks to the contributors and open-source community for their valuable contributions.

 ## License